nest/nestml/doc/pynestml_toolchain/extensions.rst

 -  The symbol table building visitor as encapsulated in the *ASTSymbolTableVisitor*.

-In `Section 1 <front.md>`__ we introduced how a manual implementation process of the lexer and parser can be avoided by utilizing Antlr.
+In :ref:`Section 1: The model-processing Frontend` we introduced how a manual implementation process of the lexer and parser can be avoided by utilizing Antlr.
 By executing Antlr on the modified grammar artifact, an implementation of the lexer and parser adapted to the extensions is generated.
 Together, these components are used to create the parse tree representation of a model.
 Proceeding, it is now necessary to provide a mutable data structure which is able to hold details retrieved from the parse tree.
 A new *ASTInvariantBlock* class is therefore implemented which holds all details of the new rule.
 As shown in :numref:`fig_new_grammar_rules`, each invariant block consists of a set of expressions.
 Consequently, the *ASTInvariantBlock* class features an attribute which stores lists of *ASTExpression* objects.
 Together with a set of data retrieval and modification operations, this class represents a data structure which is able to hold all invariants of a neuron model.

 Having a modified metamodel, it remains to adapt PyNESTML to retrieve invariants from the parse tree.
-PyNESTML delegates the initialization of an AST to the *ASTBuilderVisitor* class, cf. `Section 1 <front.md>`__. :numref:`fig_modifying_ast_builder` illustrates how the AST-building routine has to be adapted to regard the new *invariant* block.
+PyNESTML delegates the initialization of an AST to the *ASTBuilderVisitor* class, cf. :ref:`Section 1: The model-processing Frontend. :numref:`fig_modifying_ast_builder` illustrates how the AST-building routine has to be adapted to regard the new *invariant* block.
 Here, it is also necessary to extend the existing *visitASTBody* rule to include the instantiation of *ASTInvariantBlock* nodes.

 .. _fig_modifying_ast_builder: